Hospitality is presence.

 “802 needs two extra pillows and the mini-bar restocked before guest returns at 4.”

-One utterance · three writes · 2.0 seconds.
+One utterance · three writes · in progress.

 Trusted with what your guests trust to you.